dceejay/RedMap/README.md

 ### Updates

+- v4.6.3  - Fix sending of layer events when not wanted.
+Issue #262
 - v4.6.2  - Fix multiple use of contextmenu feedback.
 Issue #259
 - v4.6.1  - Let default pmtiles be light/dark or monocolored.
 - v4.5.2  - Tidy up when pmtiles removed.